dahliamusa/teamproject1-601/repo.md

 are usually used to manage remote repositories.

 To create a new local repository, you need to have an existing directory which you would like to turn into a project repository.
-Use the command 'git init <directory>', and your directory will become a local repository.
+First cd into the directory then the `git init` command, and your directory will become a local repository.

 If you are going to start working on an existing project, however, you likely won't be creating a new respository locally.
 Instead, you would create a local